CC: Good morning, Captain Ruppelt.

 at ATIC took.
 On the surface they sided with the belly-laughers on any

-saucer issue, but if you were alone with them and started to ridicule the
+saucer issue, but if you were alone with them and started to ridicule

-this after I'd been at ATIC about a month.
+learned this after I'd been at ATIC about a month.

 CC: Did you ever ask anyone about this so-called "explaining